poojaupputuri/poojaupputuri/README.md

 * 💡 Passionate about **Data Analytics, Artificial Intelligence, and Technology**
 * 📊 Interested in transforming **data into meaningful insights and solutions**
 * 💻 Experienced with **Python, Java, SQL, JavaScript, and Web Technologies**
-* 🏆 2nd Prize in Technical Quiz at COMSIC'2K26 conducted by SRM
+* 🏆 2nd Prize in Technical Quiz at COMSIC'2K26

 ---